 However, pattern baldness isn’t the only cause of temple hair loss.
 It can also occur due to:

-- Traction Alopecia – Tight hairstyles (high ponytail, braids, cornrows, dreadlocks) can especially cause bald spots in the temple areas.
+- Traction Alopecia – Tight hairstyles (high ponytail, braids, cornrows, dreadlocks) can cause bald spots in the temple areas.

 - Telogen Effluvium – Resulting from physical or emotional stress, telogen effluvium can also cause thinning of the temples.
-According to research in the Journal of Clinical and Aesthetic Dermatology, telogen effluvium usually affects the temple regions.

 - PCOS – Polycystic ovary syndrome usually causes hair loss around the temples, along with the front of the scalp.